 This collection documents the history and work of the American Civil Liberties Union of Maryland between 1919 and 2019 and includes case files, correspondence, reports, publications, clippings, and programs.
 Notably the collection contains materials related to the nonprofit’s work regarding discrimination, housing, education, employment, gender, and other issues in Maryland.

 The American Society of Pension Actuaries was founded in 1966 as a non-profit professional organization acting on behalf of actuaries policy.
 This collection includes subject files related to pension benefits from the non-profit.

-Scope and Contents This collection consists of draft legislation, correspondence, and supporting documents dealing with design protection law.
-Giles Rich headed the Coordinating Committee on Revision and Amendment of Patent Laws of the National Council of Patent Law Associations throughout this period when the bulk of the papers were created, having come to prominence in the field through his work drafting a federal patent statute which took effect in 1953.
+The Giles Sutherland Rich Papers contains draft legislation, correspondence, and supporting documents dealing with design protection law.
+The papers were created between 1950 and 1987 and mainly relate to the period when Giles Rich headed the Coordinating Committee on Revision and Amendment of Patent Laws of the National Council of Patent Law Associations, after having come to prominence in the field through his work drafting a federal patent statute which took effect in 1953.

-Scope and Content Note This collection documents the activities of John A. Donaho & Associates between 1950 and 1969.
-John A. Donaho & Associates was a consulting firm based in Baltimore County, Maryland, owned and operated by John A. Donaho, that worked with local, state, and international governments and clients.
+This collection documents the activities of John A. Donaho & Associates between 1950 and 1969.
+John A. Donaho and Associates was a consulting firm based in Baltimore County, Maryland, owned and operated by John A. Donaho, that worked with local, state, and international governments and clients.
 Materials are mainly textual and include preliminary and finished company reports.